Academies/sca/README.md

-# CS50 Summer at HSA
+# SCA

-This is the teacher-facing home of CS50 Summer at HSA materials.
+This is the teacher-facing home of CSA materials.